 2019/20 – 31 goals

 Just the 31 goals for Messi in 2019/20, but a season which showcased the all-round ability of arguably football’s greatest ever player.

 The Argentine became just the second player in history – after Thierry Henry in 2002/03 – to register 20+ goals and assists in a single season in one of Europe’s top-five leagues, breaking former teammate Xavi’s landmark for most La Liga assists in a campaign.

 He finished as Spain’s leading scorer for a fourth consecutive campaign and record-breaking seventh time in his career, his performances rewarded with a sixth Ballon d’Or, another record feat after moving past long-term rival Cristiano Ronaldo.

-Messi’s match-winning salvo in the Copa del Rey final saw him move past 30 goals for the 13th season in succession, equalling his record from the entire of last season following a blistering run of form since the turn of the New Year.
+Messi’s moved past the 30-goal landmark with a match-winning salvo in the Copa del Rey final, having began a blistering run of form from the turn of the New Year.

 The 34-year-old has scored 28 goals in all competitions in 2021 alone, moving beyond Karim Benzema and Gerard Moreno as La Liga’s most prolific player.